your guide to specialized coverages

 Optional basic economic loss (New York only)

-Available in New York, optional basic economic loss adds an additional $25,000 of coverage to the required PIP (or no-fault coverage) limits.
+Available in New York, optional basic economic loss adds an additional $25,000 of coverage to the required personal injury protection (PIP) coverage limits.
 In other words, this extra coverage will kick in once the max limit of your PIP coverage is exceeded.